JumboCode/jumbocode.org-2023/README.md

 ## Running the app in development
 Run `npm run dev` from the root of this project, and you should be up and running at [`localhost:3000`](http://localhost:3000)!

+## Deployment
+This is deployed to the board@jumbocode.org Vercel account.
+We deploy it by hand because we cannot connect a repository that's owned by an organization to a free account.
+Run `npx vercel .` to deploy the app, and sign in by email to the board@jumbocode.org account.